U.S. court revives Dr Pepper challenge to Coca-Cola 'zero' drinks

 But the board also said Plano, Texas-based Dr Pepper could trademark Diet Rite Pure Zero because only full brand names, not the word “zero” by itself, were “inherently distinctive.”

-Dr Pepper’s appeal sought to force Coca-Cola to “disclaim” the term “zero,” broadly freeing rivals to use it.
+Dr Pepper’s appeal sought to force Coca-Cola to “disclaim” the word “zero,” broadly freeing rivals to use it.

 In Wednesday’s decision, Circuit Judge Kathleen O’Malley said the trademark board used the wrong legal approach to assess whether consumers thought “zero” generically described low-calorie or low-carbohydrate drinks.

-She also said Coca-Cola failed to counteract “numerous sources of evidence” from Dr Pepper about how companies used the word, and that the passage of time made the 2008 survey’s current usefulness “questionable.”
+She also said Coca-Cola failed to counteract Dr Pepper’s evidence about how companies used the word, and that the passage of time made the 2008 survey’s usefulness “questionable.”

 The case was returned to the trademark board for further proceedings.